JonhyOliveira/H19-CurrencyManager/README.md

 # Currency Manager

-This is an app in which a user can authenticate, follow and unfollow currencies, and check the most recent exchange rates for the followed currencies.
+This is an app in which a user can authenticate, follow and unfollow currencies.
+Additionally, the user can check the most recent exchange rates for the followed currencies.

 ## Deployment